 Public art and design can enhance physical spaces, but it can also transform how we think of ourselves and our community.
 Public art can increase communication across the sometimes hidden lines of class, ethnicity and geography and it can temper development with an ethical stance for beauty and inclusivity.
 As Oldenburg said, art wants to work: by lighting the way, showing you what’s new, knowing your neighbor, making you proud of your city, creating economic development, and, yes, helping you cross the street.

 David Finn is Chair of the Winston-Salem Forsyth County Public Art Commission and Professor of Art at Wake Forest University.

 They are the people who are unheard of, unrecognized and obscured.
 In extreme cases they may be in hiding, in isolation, or they could be ambivalent or apathetic about human contact.
 They are citizens who have no voice, no presence, and do not appear.
 In normal situations, they may be people who wish to retain a greater degree of privacy, or do not engage outside of a small group.

 They are people who could be citizens, would be citizens, or were citizens.
-For whatever reason they are in the shadows, barely seen, invisible, through lack of participation in the public sphere.
+For whatever reason they are barely seen, invisible, through lack of participation in the public sphere.
 They may have friends and family, but they seek and find obscurity.

 “Something Possible Everywhere”at 205 Hudson Street Gallery,